Visiting Valley Forge National Historical Park with Kids

-Thinking back to my U.S. History classes, I had this fuzzy recollection of Valley Forge as a place where Washington and his soldiers wintered in tents, dying of cold and starvation before crossing the Delaware on Christmas Day to surprise the Redcoats in Trenton, NJ.
-BUZZZZZ!
-Nope.
-Wrong.
-The thing I love about visiting places like Valley Forge National Historical Park is that you get a whole lot more information in a much more engaging way then you may in school.
+That’s the cool thing about visiting Valley Forge with kids (or as an adult) — you learn the true history.
+On our visit to Valley Forge National Historical Park, we were able to absorb information in a much more engaging way than you may get in school.
 So not only did this visit straighten out the facts in my head, but they sunk into Hannah’s brain in a way that simply reading about a place cannot.

 Valley Forge National Historical Park Memorial Arch